Fire Safety Worksheets To Print:

 Three Magic Words

 - Say the words with me, STOP-DROP-ROLL!
-We will explain what this means and get students familar with it.
+We will explain what this means and get students familiar with it.

 - Smoke detectors save lives.
 60% of house fire deaths occur in